Eiad/react-tests-repo/README.md

-# chalhoub-interview-repo

-2 ReactJS Branches with Test

-1 Normal JS, HTML, CSS3 version
+# HTML and CSS3 version